+But people that come here aren’t looking for another Whistler.
 What Fernie does offer is a well laid out mountain, a vertical drop of 3,550 vertical feet and lots of interesting terrain for skiers of all abilities.
 And a reputation for epic snow dumps.

 Three days of skiing at Fernie

 On the first day there was great snow up high but rain at the bottom.
 Most of the time we felt like we were skiing blind with goggles so covered with snow and water droplets we had to squint.
 (Side note: We both decided that ski goggles with a more convex lens shed the snow/rain a lot better than those with a flatter lens.)

-On our second day we were greeted with 19 cms of fresh snow – not epic but not half bad either.
+On our second day we were greeted with 19 cm of fresh snow – not epic but not half bad either.
 The visibility improved over the previous day with the odd peek a boo view to the mountain valley below.
 Despite the fact it was a Saturday we never waited in a lift line for more than seven minutes – and most of the time it was a short one to two minute wait.

 We spent the morning looking for the un-tracked stuff and at times it was mid-calf deep.
 I can only imagine what skiing would be like if you had a pair of powder skis on.
 My skies are old – so old people feel the need to comment.
 But I got down the mountain – even gracefully at times.

 The one downside to so much snow is that several bowls were roped off because of the avalanche danger.
 But with a little looking we found runs throughout the day with only a few people on them and by mid-afternoon everyone seemed to have disappeared again.

 I spoke with lots of locals on the ride up the chairlift over three days and they all love Fernie.
 In fact one fellow told me that Fernie is a ski resort where you need to have all the ski tools in your ski chest – because the mountain can deliver every type of skiing possible over the course of a single day if you know where to look.

-Here’s where to stay in Fernie if you want ski in – ski out accommodation
+Where to stay in Fernie if you want ski in – ski out accommodation